SiriusNEO/Masterball/README.md

 ## Performance

-close to gcc O2

-(with some testcases surpass)
+close to gcc O2 (with some testcases surpass)

+## Pitfall

+- The load part of GVN.
+The correctness is not sure.
+- backend/optim/TRO.
+May cause too long assembly.